 Since we're only considering cheap convertible car seats under $150, we are not focused on the extras.
 We're not expecting the huge side impact protection, super plush padding, quick-connect LATCH systems, adjustable harness height without rethreading, or stylish patterns and colors.
 We went back to basics a bit, focusing on weight, ease of use, basic comfort, safety, and reliability.
 We were looking for something to fulfill somewhat basic needs: not too heavy, easy to get in and out of the car, not too bulky/large, easy to buckle/unbuckle, decently comfortable and supportive padding, good build quality, and something that seems sturdy and like it won't fall apart any time soon.
 Before we start, we want to point out that it's getting more difficult every year to find a good quality convertible car seat for under $150.
-For the past 3 years, the Britax Roundabout G4.1 was at the top of this list, but it was discontinued in 2018.
+For the past 3 years, the Britax Roundabout G4.1 was at the top of this list, but it was discontinued recently.

 Be sure to also check out our full reviews of all convertible car seats.

 Here are the Best Cheap Convertible Car Seats of 2019!